betajippity/Nuparu/include/opensubdiv/README.md

 ### iOS

-  * Because OpenSubdiv uses a self-built build tool (stringify) as part of the build process, you'll want to build for macOS and build the stringify target

 ```
 SDKROOT=$(xcrun --sdk iphoneos --show-sdk-path) cmake -D NO_PTEX=1 -D NO_DOC=1 \
       -D NO_OMP=1 -D NO_TBB=1 -D NO_CUDA=1 -D NO_OPENCL=1 -D NO_CLEW=1 \
-      -D STRINGIFY_LOCATION="*YOUR MACOS BUILD LOCATION*"/bin/stringify \
       -D CMAKE_TOOLCHAIN_FILE=../cmake/iOSToolchain.cmake -G Xcode \
       ..
 ```